After a spinal cord injury, you may experience abnormal bone growth below your level of injury. This is a condition called heterotopic ossification.

 Nearly 20% of spinal cord injury patients experience heterotopic ossification.

-Generally, the more complete your spinal cord lesion, the more likely you are to develop heterotopic ossification.
+Generally, the more complete your spinal cord lesion (the more it transects the spinal cord), the more likely you are to develop heterotopic ossification.
 This makes sense because more severe spinal cord damage will make it increasingly more difficult for messages to reach the body.

 Symptoms of Heterotopic Ossification After Spinal Cord Injury